strath-ace/smart-ml/neuroevolution/2D Beam/README.md

 http://www.topopt.mek.dtu.dk/Apps-and-software/Topology-optimization-codes-written-in-Python

 CMA-ES is used to update the weights and baises of a fixed topology neural network.
-DEAP is used for the implementation of CMA-ES
+DEAP is used for the implementation of CMA-ES.

 This takes a few hours to solve.